hassio-addons/addon-example/README.md

 - Full blown GitHub repository.
 - General Dockerfile structure and setup.
-- The use of the `config.json` file.
+- The use of the `config.json` and `build.sh` file.
 - General shell scripting structure (`run.sh`).
 - Quality assurance using CodeClimate.
 - Continuous integration and deployment using CircleCI.
 - Usage of the Community Hass.io Add-ons build environment.

-## Stuff not yet in this example

-We are still working on adding more cases and examples to this addon.
-Things on the short list:

-- Add TravisCI example
-- Read and use variables from configuration
+- The use of Docker label schema

 ## Changelog